reown-com/appkit/readme.md

 ## Development workflow

 1. Install deps across all packages by running `npm install` from the root
-2. Run `npm run dev:html` to start html example and watch for core / ui / ethereum changes
+2. Run `npm run dev` to build and watch for changes in ui, core and ethereum packages
+3. Run `npm run dev:html` to start html example
-3. Run `npm run dev:react` to start react example and watch for core / ui / ethereum changes
+4. Run `npm run dev:react` to start react example

 ## Suggested VSCode extensions